TiaIvonne/lab-ironbeersIPA/README.md

 ## Introduction

 In this lab you will create a web app where the user will be able to see a list of beers or check one randomly.
 For the exercise, we will work with the [PunkAPI](https://www.npmjs.com/package/punkapi-javascript-wrapper) database, through it's NPM Package.
-The package has some methods that retrieve beers with some info about them and fits perfect for our example.
+The package has some methods that retrieve beers with some info about them and fits perfect for our example...

 ## Requirements